 “Well, I don’t know what you usually look like.”
 Her response was defensive.
 I was okay with that.
 This time, I wasn’t accepting the menopause diagnosis.

 So, who treats lichen sclerosus?

-My GP referred me to a gynecologist.
+My GP referred me to a gynaecologist.
 Luckily for me, that GYN happens to work in a dermatology clinic that also specializes in vulvar health.
 It’s the LS trifecta!
 Lichen sclerosus is actually mentioned on their website.

 It took a couple months or so to get into the clinic, however, not only did I receive a diagnosis of LS, I was immediately referred to the clinic’s pelvic floor therapist who also sees a substantial number of women (and children) with LS and vulvar issues.
 (I’ll talk more about this in an upcoming post).

 If you have signs and symptoms common to lichen sclerosus, make an appointment with your primary care doctor.
 Your doctor may refer you to a specialist in the diagnosis and treatment of skin conditions (dermatologist).
 1

 Yes, a dermatologist can diagnose and treat lichen sclerosus, however, you’ll want one that is well-versed in vulvar LS.

 Sometimes, LS can lead to pain/burning with urination, and scarring may lead to interference with the urethra.
 In these cases, a urologist may be involved in your treatment.

 A pediatric gynecologist or dermatologist familiar with LS can help.
 As a person with LS, I’m happy to have a qualified professional who cares (my GYN is male).
 As a mom, I’d be inclined to seek a female specialist for my daughter if that feels more comfortable for her.
 I consider a positive experience to be part of treatment.

 There are many physicians that can treat LS.
 My best advice to you is to find one that knows about LS, specializes in vulvar issues and, above all, listens to you.